Devouring stars and licking the loins

 happily consumed by winter’s stretched mouth.
 He thinks

-he is more – brimming as he is with manic velocity, tied to the
+but he is more – brimming as he is with manic velocity,

 nor being possessed by maudlin sentiment